jakesant/gog_apt/README.md

 * ODDCNN = Our Data Dynamic CNN
 * ODSCNN = Oyr Data Static CNN

-In the folders *Our Dataset* and *UCI Dataset* you will find the respective datasets.
+In the *Our Dataset* and *UCI Dataset* folders you will find the respective datasets.

+In the *Models* folder you will find Pytorch model checkpoints for each model.

 In Helper.py you will find some visualization functions.